TuneCore Vs DistroKid

 Net Income Royalties Paid To Artist

-Net income is what remains after deducting all the expenditures and taxes from the total revenue earned.
+Net income refers to the amount remaining after deducting all expenditures and taxes from the total revenue earned.

-Gross Income, on the other hand, is the whole amount of money earned by a company before any deductions or taxes are deducted.
+Gross income represents the total amount earned by a company before any deductions or taxes are taken out.

 What Happen If I Have A Hit Song?